MarkAdell/my_articles/to_do_lists/README.md

 Without using a to-do list, your day becomes subject to being very messy, since nothing stops you from doing anything at any time.
 So, you either end up wasting a lot of your time, like scrolling indefinitely in social media apps, playing video games, etc., or you find something to do that you think is important, just to not feel guilty for wasting your entire day.

 A to-do list adds structure to your day.
 You are always able to answer the question, "What should I be doing right now?"
 All you need to do is consult your to-do list, which should have today's tasks ordered by their priority.
-While this doesn’t stop you from wasting time, wasting time now becomes a conscious choice, rather than a result of an unplanned day, making you less likely to waste significant amounts of time.
+While this doesn't stop you from wasting time, wasting time now becomes a conscious choice, rather than a result of an unplanned day, making you less likely to waste significant amounts of time.

 ### They encourage you to set goals